Original Instrument ReportCopyright © 2021 CBH

 The quarter-sawn spruce soundboard is 4mm thick at its visible front edge, and large areas have the distinctive “bear-claw” figuration.
 There is a half-round moulding glued and pinned to the top of the soundboard for the full width of the instrument at the gap.
 The bridges and nuts are beech.
 The oak wrestplank is veneered with mahogany, and the gap spanned by six maple gap spacers.
 There are two register retainers fashioned from brass rod and located between notes 16 & 17, and 43 & 44.
 With the exception of the spine, the oak case is veneered with crotch mahogany panels, separated by sycamore(?) stringing from the cross-banded mahogany.
 The three faces of the keywell are veneered likewise, but with burr walnut panels and walnut cross-banding.
 The nameboard batten is veneered in burr walnut.
-The lid and lid flaps are solid mahogany, the main lid a single plank.
+The lid and lid flaps are solid mahogany.
 The bottom is softwood.
 The instrument retains its original brasswork, although a later lock had been added to the fallboard.
-A lid hook eye and the central nameboard thumbscrew were missing, along with all the escutcheons for the lid hinges on the spine.
+A lid hook eye and the central nameboard thumbscrew were missing, along with all the escutcheon pins for the lid hinges on the spine.
 The instrument did not originally have a music desk: The present mahogany music desk, not shown in the photo above, dates from 1971.
 (Note that in the photo taken for the 2012 auction catalog [see below], the music desk sled was incorrectly placed vertically directly behind the nameboard, rather than sitting flat on top of the tuning pins.)
 The scantlings are 18–19mm on all case sides, including the unveneered spine.
 The harpsichord case without lid but including bottom mouldings (not on unveneered spine) measures 2208mm long, 929mm wide and 271mm in depth.
 The mahogany moulded square leg trestle stand with its pedal and wooden casters appears original to the instrument and supports the bottom of the harpsichord at 613mm above the floor.